ne1s0n/coding_excercises/README.md

 ## Python - basic skills

 These exercises showcase some basic Python concepts, plus the use of most common modules.
-They are in the form of [jupyter notebook](https://jupyter.org/) and can be either downloaded and run locally or online via platforms such as [Google Colab](https://colab.research.google.com/) (a Google account is required).
+They are in the form of [jupyter notebook](https://jupyter.org/) and can be either downloaded and run locally or online via platforms such as [Binder](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/) (a Google account is required).

 - [**Balance**](python/balance.ipynb): solving a simple physics problem
     - Topics: lists, loops, functions, execution times and plots